Electoral Reform Society: Analysis of 2016 EU referendum

-In August 2016, the Society published a highly critical report on the referendum and called for a review of how future events are run.
+In August 2016, the society published a highly critical report on the referendum and called for a review of how future events are run.
 Contrasting it very unfavourably with the 'well-informed grassroots' campaign for Scottish independence, ERS Chief Executive Katie Ghose described it as "dire" with “glaring democratic deficiencies” which left voters bewildered.
 Katie Ghose noted a generally negative response to establishment figures with 29% of voters saying David Cameron (a Remain supporter) made them more likely to vote leave, whilst only 14% said he made them want to vote remain.
 Looking ahead, the society called for an official organisation to highlight misleading claims and for Ofcom to define the role that broadcasters are expected to play.

 2018 gender analysis

-In February 2018, the ERS reported that hundreds of seats were being effectively 'reserved' by men, holding back women’s representation.
+In February 2018, the ERS reported that hundreds of seats were being effectively 'reserved' by men, holding back women's representation.
 Their report states that 170 seats are being held by men first elected in 2005 or before – with few opportunities for women to take those seats or selections.

 Labour for a New Democracy

 In September 2020, the Electoral Reform Society joined with other pressure groups (including Labour Campaign for Electoral Reform) and Labour MPs to launch Labour for a New Democracy, a campaign to "build support for UK electoral reform in Labour with the aim of changing party policy by the time its next conference takes place".
 According to polling, three-quarters of Labour members believe the party should commit to supporting proportional representation and adopt it as a policy.
-The motion for the 2021 Labour Party conference was defeated despite 80% of CLP delegates voting in favour due to an overwhelming vote against by the affiliated trade unions, most of which at the time did not have policy on electoral reform.
+The motion for the September 2021 Labour Party conference was defeated despite 80% of CLP delegates voting in favour, due to an overwhelming vote against by the affiliated trade unions, most of which at the time did not have policy on electoral reform.
+In October 2021, the trade union Unite changed its policy to back proportional representation.

+In June 2022, the trade union Unison also voted to support proportional representation.
+Other unions that have declared their support for proportional representation include the Associated Society of Locomotive Engineers and Firemen (ASLEF), the Musicians' Union (MU) and the Transport Salaried Staffs' Association (TSSA).
+Politicians from all wings of the Labour Party have come out in support of proportional representation, including the former leader of Welsh Labour and former First Minister of Wales, Mark Drakeford when he was in office.

+At the Labour Party Conference in September 2022, delegates from CLPs and trade unions voted overwhelmingly in favour of adopting proportional representation.
+The motion is not binding on the party leadership but does commit the party to include PR in its election manifesto.
+Although during his leadership campaign, Labour Party leader, Keir Starmer, said: "I also think on electoral reform, we’ve got to address the fact that millions of people vote in safe seats and they feel their vote doesn’t count.
+That’s got to be addressed."
+It has subsequently been reported that he has always opposed proportional representation.